Wind Fence vs Dust Fence

 The major difference between the two systems is the material.
 This determines how they work, how long they last and how they are installed.

-The Dust Fence material is a mesh structure to capture the dust particles.
-As a result Dust Fences require cleaning.
+The major negative of the mesh material is that it requires cleaning.
 It is important to note that not all dust that gets captured by a Dust Fence needs to be cleaned out as the action of the wind does assist with self cleaning.
 The way Dust Fence material is installed can also determines its ability to self clean - a taught material is less likely to release dust than a loose installation that has some ability to stretch and move in the wind.
 It should be noted that a loose material is likely to have a shorter lifespan due to the continual stretching, contracting and rubbing.

-Dust Fences are made from either woven Polypropylene or Polyethylene filament.
+Mesh Wind fences are made from either woven Polypropylene or Polyethylene.
 This is not as strong or long lasting as the Polyester used for Wind Fences.
-As a result the Dust Fence material needs to be replaced about every 5 years.
+As a result the mesh material needs to be replaced about every 5 years.

-Cleaning of the Dust Fence material is important because if allowed to clog up the fence behaves more like a solid structure.
-Solid Fences create turbulence due to the high pressure on the up wind side and the low pressure on the down wind side.
+Cleaning of the Dust Fence material is important because a clogged dust fences also has a reduced capability to capture dust.
+If a material is allowed to clog up then the fence behaves more like a solid structure.
+Solid fences create turbulence due to the high pressure on the up wind side and the low pressure on the down wind side.
 This turbulence can cause significant amounts of dust lift off.
-A clogged Dust Fence also changes the requirements of the structure because more wind force is imparted on a clogged material vs unclogged.
+A clogged fence also changes the requirements of the structure because more wind force is imparted on a clogged material vs unclogged material.